jasujm/bridgeapp/backend/docs/index.rst

 Bridge client
 .............

-The :class:`BridgeClient` class is the main class used for sending commands and receiving replied from the server.
+The :class:`bridgeapp.bridgeprotocol.BridgeClient` class is the main class used for sending commands and receiving replied from the server.

 .. autoclass:: bridgeapp.bridgeprotocol.BridgeClient
    :members: